Kotlin/KEEP/proposals/stdlib/durations-and-time-measurement.md

 The experimental status of `Duration` and consequently almost all API in `kotlin.time` cannot be lifted without graduating `Inline classes` feature to stable first.

-## Unresolved questions

-* Are the shortcut functions `toLongMilliseconds` and `toLongNanoseconds` short enough for their use cases?

 ## Future advancements